Does the following scenario ring any bells?

 6. Does my phone company activate this type of phone?

-Certain phone companies don't activate certain types of phones.
+Certain phone companies don't activate certain types of devices.
 Before you make any purchase, you should call your cell phone provider.
-Make sure they will activate your used phone and determine what kind of plan you'll be able to activate.
+Make sure they will activate the phone and determine what kind of plan you'll be able to activate.
 Also, make sure there is no previous contract so you can activate right away.

 7. Is it safe to give my information?